Department of Agriculture

 - Eligible Insurance Policies

-There are a few exceptions related to policies that already provide the benefit through underling coverage or that are not compatible with acreage reporting.
+There are a few exceptions related to policies that already provide the benefit through underlying coverage.
 PCCP is not available for:

 - Enhanced Coverage Option (ECO)